- Implement one line of code to run Optimizely on your site

 The book A/B Testing: The Most Powerful Way To Turn Clicks Into Customers, provides many ideas and examples to get you started.

-There are six essential steps that you'll use in every experiment:
+There are six essential steps that you'll use in every experiment.
+Here's an overview:

 Add metrics (how you'll measure success)